melissasawyer013/personal-project/readme.md

     "passport-local": "^1.0.0",
     "uuidv4": "^6.1.0", express,

-TO RUN
+TO RUN:
-Ask in #tech-tasks for the .env.development file.
-Create a .env file in the root folder
+Ask in #tech-tasks for the .env.development file. | Create a .env file in the root folder |
 Sample .env.development:
-    dbName=
+    dbName= |
-    collectionUserForm=
+    collectionUserForm= |
-    collectionSession=
+    collectionSession= |
-    SESSION_SECRET=
+    SESSION_SECRET= |
-    collectionCommunityResourceSubmission=
+    collectionCommunityResourceSubmission= |
-    collectionBlockCoord=
+    collectionBlockCoord= |
-    collectionHelpSubmissions=
+    collectionHelpSubmissions= |

 Run locally with 'node start'

-DEPLOYMENT
+DEPLOYMENT:
 Heroku

-BUILT WITH
+BUILT WITH:
-Node.js
+Node.js |
-Express.js
+Express.js |
-EJS
+EJS |
-MongoDB
+MongoDB |
-Passport.js
+Passport.js |
-bcrypt
+bcrypt |

-AUTHORS
+AUTHORS:
 Melissa Sawyer

-ACKNOWLEDGMENTS
+ACKNOWLEDGMENTS:
-Thanks to the teachers at CodeSquad.org for all their help in getting this project running, especially Kiki, Sonia, Ahmad, Amber, Andrew, Ben, and Khalid.
+Thanks to the teachers at CodeSquad.org for all their help in getting this project running, especially Kiki, Sonia, Ahmad, Amber, Andrew, Ben, Helen, and my fellow-student, Khalid.
 Thanks to the MAMAS group (Mutual Aid Medford and Somerville) for their work in creating the original tools